 Sec.
 124A-25.
-Earn-down reduction of assessments imposed on defendants sentenced to the Department of Corrections.
+Earned-down reduction of assessments imposed on defendants sentenced to the Department of Corrections.

-- (a) As used in this Section: - "Assessments" means any costs imposed on a criminal defendant under Article 15 of the Criminal and Traffic Assessment Act, including but not limited to assessments relating to violations of the Illinois Vehicle Code, after the application of any income-based waiver under Section 124A-20. - (2) "Prison term" means the longest term of imprisonment to which a defendant is sentenced in a case, either for a single offense or in the aggregate for multiple offenses that run consecutively, and without regard to any credit for time served in custody, home detention, or for any other reason. - (b) The court shall, without application, reduce the total amount of assessments imposed on a defendant who is sentenced to a term of imprisonment in that case, as follows: - (1) 20% for a prison term of at least one year but less than two years; - (2) 40% for a prison term of at least two years but less than three years; - (3) 60% for a prison term of at least three years but less than four years:
+- (a) As used in this Section: - (1) "Assessments" means any costs imposed on a criminal defendant under Article 15 of the Criminal and Traffic Assessment Act, including but not limited to assessments relating to violations of the Illinois Vehicle Code, after the application of any income-based waiver under Section 124A-20. - (2) "Prison term" means the longest term of imprisonment to which a defendant is sentenced in a case, either for a single offense or in the aggregate for multiple offenses that run consecutively, and without regard to any credit for time served in custody, home detention, or for any other reason. - (b) The court shall, without application, reduce the total amount of assessments included in a sentence that includes a term of imprisonment, as follows: - (1) 20% for a prison term of at least one year but less than two years; - (2) 40% for a prison term of at least two years but less than three years; - (3) 60% for a prison term of at least three years but less than four years; - (4) 80% for a prison term of at least four years but less than five years; and - (5) 100% for a prison term of five or more years. - (c) The State's Attorney may file a motion to eliminate any reduction in assessments, pursuant to subsection (b), in the sentence of a defendant whom the State's Attorney believes is reasonably capable of paying the full amount of the assessments.
+The decision whether to deny the motion or to require the defendant to provide information bearing on their ability to pay the assessments is committed to the sound discretion of the court.
+If the court requires the defendant to provide such information: